chasembowers/SmartJets/README.md

 ## Description

-The project is in its beginning stages.
 Several jets occupy a circular arena.
 The jets can move through the arena and fire projectiles in any direction at a regular interval.
 The user controls one (blue) jet and attempts to hit enemy (red) jets with its projectiles while dodging their projectiles.
 More importantly, with each consecutive round of playing, the enemy jets observe and attempt to reproduce the strategy of the user's jet via machine learning.
 With each new round, the enemy jets have access to more data and consequently become more skilled.

 ## How To Play